Who we are

 The patented Parsortix PC1 system is the first FDA cleared medical device for the capture and harvest of intact CTCs from metastatic breast cancer (MBC) patient blood for subsequent, user-validated analysis

-The ability to monitor and analyze CTCs may transform the treatment of MBC, providing patients with personalized cancer care through a non-invasive, repeatable liquid biopsy
+The ability to monitor and analyse CTCs may transform the treatment of MBC, providing patients with personalised cancer care through a non-invasive, repeatable liquid biopsy

 Product intended use